Lucas3oo/eclipse-theme-by-solrike/README.md

 ## Other setups

-For Eclipse key bindings use for instance: [VSCode Eclipse Keymap](https://marketplace.visualstudio.com/items?itemName=alphabotsec.vscode-eclipse-keybindings "Eclipse Keymap")
-[Theia Eclipse Keymap](https://open-vsx.org/extension/alphabotsec/vscode-eclipse-keybindings "Eclipse Keymap")
+For Eclipse key bindings use for instance: [VSCode Eclipse Keymap](https://marketplace.visualstudio.com/items?itemName=alphabotsec.vscode-eclipse-keybindings "Eclipse Keymap"), [Theia Eclipse Keymap](https://open-vsx.org/extension/alphabotsec/vscode-eclipse-keybindings "Eclipse Keymap")

 Eclipse editor font is 'Menlo' and line height should be set to 1.25.